-As mentioned earlier, it is difficult for your audience to focus on things (e.g. the structure of the presentation) other than the content of the presentation.
+As mentioned, it is difficult for your audience to focus on things other than the content of the presentation.
 Be aware that unlike in a report, your audience cannot 'reread' an explanation during a presentation.
-Therefore, the clarity of your talk is important.
-You can lose your audience by referring to previous statements, figures and abbreviations; does your audience still remember what they were?
-Even if you explained in your Materials and Methods what the 'dose A', and the 'dose B' were, you cannot expect your audience to know the exact difference between them later on.
-Instead of these kind of references, try to refer to your experiments, treatments and sites in a way that holds relevant information, such as what the experiment was about or the actual height of the 'dose A' and 'dose B' that you used.
-If you showed an (schematic) image of your experimental set-up during the Materials and Methods, you can also support your audience by using that same image as a reminder on the different aspects of your experiment during later sections.
-You can do so by projecting the image in the bottom right corner and by keeping your audience updated about which part (e.g. treatment) of the image you are currently discussing.
+Therefore it is important to emphasise the clarity of your talk.
+You can lose your audience by referencing to previous statements, figures and abbreviations; does your audience still remember what they were?
+Even if you explained in your Materials and Methods what 'the first experiment', 'high dose' or 'level 2' was, you cannot expect your audience to know the exact difference between them and 'the second experiment', 'low dose' and 'level 1'.
+Instead of these kind of references, try to refer to your experiments and treatments in a way that holds relevant information such as what the experiment was about or the actual height of the dose that you used.
+If you showed a (schematic) image of your experimental set-up during the Materials and Methods, you can also support your audience by using that image as a 'map' during later sections.
+You can do this by projecting the image in the bottom right corner and by keeping your audience updated about on what part (e.g. treatment) of the image you are currently talking.